-ARTS 296 Painting III
+ARTS 296 Painting III 3 cr.
+(1+4)

-An advanced painting course, which allows the student to develop a personal artistic style and more sophisticated, portfolio quality work.
-Several large scale painting assignments, one monumental themed semester-long master painting, and 8 weekly exercises will encourage students to draw on everyday observations to inspire their work, as well as develop quality images over time.
-An oral presentation, focused research and participation in weekly critiques will elaborate and refine existing visual language.
-An off-site trip to a gallery, museum or artist studio will enable students to observe and interact with professionals in the field.
+This is an advanced painting course, which allows the student to develop a personal artistic style and more sophisticated, portfolio quality work.
+Several large-scale painting assignments, change-of-format projects, one monumental themed semester-long master painting, and, weekly exercises will encourage students to draw on everyday observations to inspire their work, as well as develop quality images over time.
+There will be attention directed to the development of personal stylistic innovation and the creation of visual consistency.
+Formal and informal critiques will be frequent, to introduce vocabulary, and a shared understanding of the studio experience.
 Prerequisite(s): ARTS 287.
 Code 3 course fee.